kamoshi/kamoshi.org/content/posts/social-media.md

 ---
 title: Social media time trap
 date: 2026-02-09T18:16:31.710Z
+desc: >
+  Social networks were built to connect people, but evolved into addiction machines designed to steal as much of your time as possible.
+The real cost is your most finite resource, time, that could be spent on anything genuinely meaningful.
 ---

 One thing I've come to realize, is that time is the most valuable thing any